-- > Britain's settlement by Anglo-Saxons and Scots and the Viking - The Anglo-Saxon fight for the Kingdom of England to the time of Edward the Confessor.
-Within this topic, we will investigate the following areas: The Roman withdrawal for Britain in c.
-AD410 and the fall of the western Roman Empire; Scots invasions from Ireland to north Britain (now Scotland); Anglo-Saxon invasions, settlements and kingdoms: place names and village life; Anglo-
+- ➤ Britain's settlement by Anglo-Saxons and Scots and the Vikings - The Anglo-Saxon fight for the Kingdom of England to the time of Edward the Confessor.

-IERMLY YEAR 5 OVERVIEW Saxon art and culture and Christian conversion Canterbury, Iona and Lindisfarne; Viking raids; invasion including Danegeld; Resistance by Alfred the Great and Athelstan, first King of England and finally, Anglo-Saxon laws and justice and Edward the Confessor and his death in 1066.
-Geography Houston we have a Problem - North America Within this topic, year 5 will: Locate the world's countries, using maps to focus on North America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.
-Alaska, Canada - down to Mexico.
-Understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, and a region within North America.
-Destructive Disasters Year 5 will investigate how extreme our Earth can be and: Describe and understand key aspects of physical geography, volcanoes and earthquakes.
-This topic will include: learning about how and why these natural phenomena occur; the ways in which they affect people and the environment; learning about the structure of our earth; identifying areas in the world where these happen and children will also investigate how the strength of Earthquakes are measured.
-Enough to Share Within this topic, children will: Describe and understand key aspects of human geography.
-Understand the distribution of natural resources including energy, food, minerals and water.
-Science Working Scientifically (Upper Key Stage 2) Science planning different types of scientific enquiries to answer questions, including recognising and planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary taking measurements, using a range of scientific equipment, with increasing accuracy and precision, taking repeat readings when appropriate recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, scatter graphs, bar and line graphs using test results to make predictions to set up further comparative and fair tests reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations identifying scientific evidence that has been used to support or refute ideas or arguments.
+Within this topic, we will investigate the following areas: The Scots invasions from Ireland to north Britain (now

+Scotland); Anglo-Saxon invasions, settlements and kingdoms: place names and village life; Anglo-Saxon art and culture and Christian conversion Canterbury, Iona and Lindisfarne.
+We will then investigate the Viking and Anglo-Saxon struggle for England in the time of Edward the Confessor.
+In this area we will look in more detail at areas such as: Viking raids and invasions; Resistance by Alfred the Great and Athelstan, first King of England and finally, Anglo-Saxon laws and justice and Edward the Confessor and his death in 1066.

+As a cross curricular link with our geography studies, Year Five will also look at Anglo-Saxon and Viking settlements within Britain.

+Geography

+Journey to the Stars (and Stripes): North America

+Within this topic, Year Five will also experience many cross curricular links with our science work on Space.

+Locate the world's countries, using maps to focus on North America, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities.

+➤ Identify the position and significance of latitude, longitude, Equator, Northern Hemisphere, Southern Hemisphere, the Tropics of Cancer and Capricorn and the Antarctic Circle.

+- ➤ Understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, and a region within North America.
+We will compare different areas in North America with our location in the UK.
+We will look at counties and cities in the UK and see how these compare or differ to different states in the USA. - Children will investigate key aspects of human and physical geography in North America (comparing with the UK) and these will include looking at features such as the range of climate zones, the location of major rivers, mountains, volcanoes and earthquakes in North America.

+- Through geography work and further cross curricular links, Year Five will use maps, atlases, globes, digital/computer mapping to locate different countries across North America, Europe and the wider world.
+In further cross curricular links we will use the eight points of a compass. - As a further cross curricular link with our Anglo-Saxon/Viking topic, Year Five will look at the location of Anglo-Saxon settlements in the UK and how these were named, the routes invaders and settlers took to Britain and the places where they invaded/settled.

+Science

+Working Scientifically (Upper Key Stage 2)

+- planning different types of scientific enquiries to answer questions, including recognising and controlling variables where necessary - taking measurements, using a range of scientific equipment, with increasing accuracy and precision, taking repeat readings when appropriate - recording data and results of increasing complexity using scientific diagrams and labels, classification keys, tables, scatter graphs, bar and line graphs

+- reporting and presenting findings from enquiries, including conclusions, causal relationships and explanations of and degree of trust in results, in oral and written forms such as displays and other presentations - identifying scientific evidence that has been used to support or refute ideas or arguments.